n0one42/ansible-homelab/README.md

 - **Ansible-Lint Compliant**: Ensures best practices in Ansible usage
 - **Enhanced Security**: Implements userns-remap, non-root users for Docker containers, isolated networks, and auto-generated secrets
-- **Centralized Logging and Metrics**: Uses Promtail and Loki for efficient log management and monitoring
+- **Centralized Logging and Metrics**: Uses Promtail and Loki for efficient log management and monitoring; integrates Prometheus, cAdvisor, and Node Exporter for comprehensive metrics and performance analysis
 - **Guided Proxmox Installation**: Manual setup with automated creation and installation of VMs and containers
 - **Highly Customizable**: Ready to use out-of-the-box with predefined defaults that can be overridden at any time
 - **Comprehensive Documentation**: Each role includes its own configuration and extensive comments for ease of customization and understanding